Convolutional Model Trees: Abstract

 \section{Abstract}

-A method for creating a forest of model trees to fit samples of a function defined on images is described in several steps: down-sampling the images, determining a tree's hyperplanes, applying convolutions to the hyperplanes to handle small distortions of training images, and creating forests of model trees to increase accuracy and achieve a smooth fit.
-A 1-to-1 correspondence among pixels of images, coefficients of hyperplanes and coefficients of leaf functions offers the possibility of dealing with larger distortions such as arbitrary rotations or changes of perspective.
-A theoretical method for smoothing forest outputs to produce a continuously differentiable approximation is described.
-Within that framework, a training procedure is proved to converge.
+A method for creating a forest of model trees to fit samples of a function defined on images is described in several steps: down-sampling the images, determining a model tree's hyperplanes that partition the image space into blocks, applying convolutions to the hyperplanes and leaf-block functions to process images as though the images themselves had undergone convolution, and creating forests of model trees to increase accuracy and achieve a smooth fit.
+One-to-one correspondences among sensors of images, coefficients of hyperplanes and coefficients of leaf-block functions (excluding constant terms) support a method to create new trees to process large distortions of input images, such as arbitrary rotations or changes of perspective.
+This is done by distributing the values of coefficients of moved pixels to coefficient locations near the corresponding pixel destinations.
+A theoretical method for smoothing forest outputs to produce a continuously differentiable approximation is described and a training procedure is proved to converge.